lynnettenguyen/AirBnb_project/README.md

-# Welcome to [WhereBnb](https://lynnette-airbnb.herokuapp.com/), full-stack application inspired by Airbnb
+# [WhereBnb](https://lynnette-airbnb.herokuapp.com/), full-stack application inspired by Airbnb

 WhereBnb provides lodging and vacation rentals around the world, wherever you want to go!